Azure/AzureStackHCI-Supportability/TSG/LCM/access-denied-lcm-user.md

 ```

 ### Update the LCM Credentials in the ECE Store
-To update the LCM user credentials in the ECE store.
+To update the LCM user credentials in the ECE store, run the below script.
 Input your LCM user credentials when prompted.
 ```
 # Prompt for credentials
 $credential = Get-Credential